-To assign grades to a transfer student the records from the previous school(s) should be included in calculations for the current grading period.
+To assign grades to a transfer student, the records from the previous school(s) should be included in calculations for the current grading period.
+Transfer grades may be averaged to give the student a final grade if the attendance rule is met.

-If the records are unavailable and the child has been in attendance for less than (15) days, no grades will be reported on the report card.
+- If the records are unavailable and the child has been in attendance for less than (15) days, no grades will be reported on the report card.
 Teachers should select "NG" for no grade and complete a grade change form once transfer grades are received.

-If the records are unavailable and the student has been in attendance for (15) days or more, the following should be used to determine the report card grade:
+In the comments section, the number of days in attendance will be recorded on the report card and the teacher will include in the comments section of the report card "insufficient days enrolled to assign grades."
+If the transfer affects a grading period final grade, a grade change form shall be submitted once the transfer grades are received. - If the records are unavailable and the student has been in attendance for (15) days or more, the following should be used to determine the report card grade:

 - Assign grade level written or oral work that can be assessed for grade reporting, and - Place a grade on the report card.
+Teachers will report in the comments, the portion of work on which the student is being graded and indicate in the comments, "this does not represent assignments from the entire grading period."